 What Are Non-Lawyer Careers in a Law Firm?

-Legal profession career paths that don't involve being a lawyer
+Legal profession career paths that don't involve law school

 As the legal industry evolves, the delivery of legal services has become more sophisticated and complex.
 Although a law firm is necessarily comprised of one or more lawyers, today's law firms employ many more non-lawyers in various managerial, professional, and administrative roles.
 Most of these positions require an entirely different skill set than that of lawyers.